tobysmith568-university/SOFT-356_Model_Loader/README.md

 ## Usage

+#### Compilation

+The only setup for compiling this solution is to restore the NuGet packages.
+This software has only been written with Windows in mind.

+#### Execution

+The `.exe` can be run by double-clicking it, but should any errors occur and the program shut down then you will not be able to see the error message.
+As such, it is recommended that you open a command prompt, navigate to the directory of the `.exe` and run it from within that prompt.
+This will keep the window open when the program closes and any error messages can be read.

 ### Config

-All the functionality is configurable via the [config.dat file](ModelLoader/media/config.dat) in the media folder.
+All the functionality of this software is configurable via the [config.dat file](ModelLoader/media/config.dat) located in the `/media` folder next to the `.exe`.
+Should the folder or file not exist then the program will attempt to create them on startup.
+If the program has to create the `config.dat` file then it will also create the default shaders along side it.
 Config within that file is a list of key/value pairs and sits in the following categories:
 - Window options
 - Background colour
 - Render options